Reunion Project Group - Program

 Deadlines

-• The framework of each program is set by March 1.
-This includes the event title, brief description, name of event coordinator, names of event participants, technical and space requirements and requested supplies (e.g., handouts, markers, etc.), which is submitted by March 1 with the Programs Request Form below.
+• The framework of the program is set by March 1.
+This includes the event title, brief description, name of event coordinator, names of event participants, technical and space requirements and requested supplies (e.g., handouts, markers, etc.), which is submitted by March 1 with the Program Request Form below.

-• After April 1, staff are not able to make significant changes to class programs.
+• After April 1, staff are not able to make significant changes to the class program.

-• By May 1, your staff liaison will confirm any materials or technical needs for your class programs.
+• By May 1, your staff liaison will confirm any materials or technical needs for your class program.